 - History 4990 Senior Seminar

-- The Environment in the American West: A History (Hoboken, NJ: John Wiley & Sons, Inc., under contract).
+- The Environment in the American West: A History (Hoboken, NJ: John Wiley & Sons, Inc., forthcoming).

 - “Selling and Saving Utah, 1946-present,” in Utah History, ed. by David Rich Lewis, Brian Q. Cannon, Jeffrey Nichols, and W. Paul Reeve (Logan: Utah State University Press, forthcoming).

 - “Going with the Flow: Navigating to Stream Access Consensus,” in Desert Water: The Future of Utah’s Water Resources (Salt Lake City: University of Utah Press, 2014).